 Jojoba Oil for Massage

-Jojoba oil is not technically oil, but a liquid wax – it can solidify in colder temperatures.
-However, it is often used as massage oil in the United States because of its skin care properties.
+Jojoba oil is not technically an oil, but a liquid wax – it can solidify in colder temperatures.
+However, it is often used as a massage oil in the United States because of its skincare properties.
 It is also useful for conditions such as sunburn, psoriasis and eczema.

 Jojoba oil is extracted from the jojoba plant, a native to the South Western United States.
 It has a relatively long shelf life.